nooku/nooku-server/README.md

     $ cd /path/to/nooku-platform
     $ vagrant destroy # if you've created the box before

+You will also need to comment out/remove the version requirement from the project's Vagrantfile in order to test the box

+    config.vm.box_version = "3.1.0" -> #config.vm.box_version = "3.1.0"

+Then start your vagrant box:

     $ vagrant up

 Share your box using [Vagrant Cloud](http://vagrantcloud.com)!